Daragh McCarthy

-Daragh McCarthy is a Dublin born film-maker and musician.
-He has directed numerous video clips included early videos for The Frames, a Dublin group led by Academy Award winning Glen Hansard.
+Daragh McCarthy is a Dublin-born filmmaker and musician.
+He has directed numerous video clips including early videos for The Frames, a Dublin group led by Academy Award winning Glen Hansard.

-In 1996 he produced and directed the hardcore punk documentary The Stars Are Underground.
-Among his recent projects is Teo a documentary currently in production.
-Teo is a film documentary about jazz musician and producer Teo Macero.
+In 1996 he produced and directed the hardcore punk documentary The Stars Are Underground featuring Dublin bands of the early 1990s such as The Frames, Mexican Pets and Female Hercules.
+He is also producer/director of Teo: A Life in Music, a documentary about jazz musician and producer Teo Macero.
 It was filmed over the last five years of Macero's life.

 McCarthy went to St. David's CBS, Artane in Dublin.